alexm98/STPT-XML/README.md

 It is supposed that your implementation from #2 does not depend on the used API, so you’ll use Apache Camel to expose some of these APIs.
   * Hint: you can use the Producer-Consumer model from Apache Camel (via akka)!
   * Additional notice: there will be a penalty if you do not use Apache Camel (50% for this requirement)
-* Now you have to show that your basic services are accessible, by using some REST/WS testing frameworks (such as SoapUI).
+* Now you have to show that your basic services are accessible, by using some REST/WS testing frameworks (such as ~~SoapUI~~ Postman).
 * However, a fully implemented project will require a user interface for service invocation.
 This interface must be built on XForms, and must be able to consume/invoke at least one of the exposed APIs (REST/WS).
 Preferably both!
   * Hint: Orbeon, as an XForms player, is capable to invoke/consume both REST and WS/CXF endpoints.
 However, there will be a light penalty (at most 25% for this component) if your implementation is not using XForms, and you replace it with an AJAX solution.
 * Also, it will be necessary to implement some complex scenarios (exposed via APIs, of course), to integrate some of the basic services.
 Find the most appropriate integration patterns and use them in order to offer an implementation of this requirement (http://camel.apache.org/enterprise-integration-patterns.html).
 Your project documentation should emphasize how these EIPs were used, and the context of their use.